Vaccine hopes boost euro; dollar dips amid subdued U.S. yields

 The dollar had already been losing traction as U.S. bond yields retreated from a 14-month peak touched last month, reducing the greenback's yield allure.

-Some analysts say support for the euro likely came from the announcement that the European Union has secured an additional 100 million doses of COVID-19 vaccine by BioNTech and Pfizer.
+Some analysts say support for the euro likely came from the announcement that the European Union has secured an additional 100 million doses of COVID-19 vaccine by BioNTech (22UAy.DE) and Pfizer (PFE.N). read more

 "Europe is really the main region which is going to see accelerating vaccinations this quarter.
 And later in the year, we will see accelerating vaccinations, broadly, in emerging market economies," said Zach Pandl, co-head of foreign exchange strategy for Goldman Sachs in New York.